-Plate 1Tree 2 has recently suffered a partial root failure and now leans heavily southeast over the existing playing field.
+Plate 1 Tree 2 has recently suffered a partial root failure and now leans heavily southeast over the existing playing field.
 This tree must be removed as it may fail at any time.

-- 9. Tree 15 This is a twin-stemmed Syncarpia glomulifera (Turpentine) at the location of Tree 15 on plan.
+- Tree 15 This is a twin-stemmed Syncarpia glomulifera (Turpentine) at the location of Tree 15 on plan.
 There is no Tree 16 on site.
 Tree 15 is a semi-mature Turpentine of approximately 500mm diameter at ground level.
-The trees Structural Root Zone (SRZ)1 is a radial offset of 2.4m, and its Tree Protection Zone ("TPZ")2 is an offset of 5.4m. - 10.
-Tree 20 Eucalyptus botryoides (Bangalay).
+The trees Structural Root Zone (SRZ) is a radial offset of 2.4m, and its Tree Protection Zone ("TPZ") is an offset of 5.4m. - Tree 18 This tree is shown as retained on the TMP L5E and LP-3E plans, yet is identified for removal in the tree schedule included on the same plans.
+However, this tree is dead (confirmed by the author during site visit 01/08/12) and would be removed regardless of the site development.

+- 11. Tree 20 Eucalyptus botryoides (Bangalay).
 This tree has lost a large portion of the root zone to excavation and associated disturbance.
 It will also lose up to 40% of the crown branches and foliage for the construction scaffolding.
-It may not survive the extent of damage incurred to its root zone in particular.

-11. The TS report does not specifically address these trees in its assessment of potential development impacts and how they are to be protected from those impacts.
+It may not survive the extent of damage incurred to its root zone in particular. - 12.
+The TS report does not specifically address these trees in its assessment of potential development impacts and how they are to be protected from those impacts.
 The TS report notes in the last paragraph, page 3;

 "Within the 6m setback from the eastern boundary there are a few semimature specimens of planted native trees which could possibly be retained.
-The root systems of these trees are not widespread and given care during initial excavation some could be retained......."
+The root systems of these trees are not widespread and given care during initial excavation some could be retained.........."

-- 12. There is no explanation as to how the author arrived at the conclusion the trees do not have widespread root systems, but does note only that trees could possibly be retained. - 13.
+- 13. There is no explanation as to how the author arrived at the conclusion the trees do not have widespread root systems, but does note only that trees could possibly be retained. - 14.
 In the absence of any supporting material UFA has based its estimation of development impacts on the guidelines of Australian Standard 4970-2009 Protection of trees on development sites ("AS4970").
 Under AS4970 encroachments less than 10% of the TPZ are considered to be minor.
 This 10% figure is taken to be a threshold and trigger where arboricultural investigations into TPZ encroachments beyond this figure need to be considered.
 The potential extent of impacts to these trees can be generally rated using table 1, below.

-IMPACT LEVEL RATING

-0 - 0.9% of root zone impacted - no impact of significance

-L 1 to 10% of root zone impacted - low level of impact

-L - M >10 to 15% of root zone impacted - low to moderate level of impact

-M >15 to 20% of root zone impacted - moderate level of impact

-M - H >20 to 25% of root zone impacted - moderate to high level of impact

-H >25 to 35% of root zone impacted - high level of impact

->35% of root zone impacted - significant level of impact
+IMPACT LEVEL RATING - 0 - 0.9% of root zone impacted - no impact of significance L 1 to 10% of root zone impacted - low level of impact L - M >10 to 15% of root zone impacted - low to moderate level of impact М >15 to 20% of root zone impacted - moderate level of impact M - H >20 to 25% of root zone impacted - moderate to high level of impact Н >25 to 35% of root zone impacted - high level of impact S >35% of root zone impacted - significant level of impact